Find a courseExpand

 Learning and assessment

-You will study two compulsory modules on this postgraduate certificate.
-This consists of:
+You will study two compulsory modules on this PG certificate

 On successful completion of this course allows you will be awarded the Postgraduate Certificate in Cardiorespiratory Practice worth 60 CATS credits at Level 7.